-Dickey, who served as the Tigers' offensive coordinator from 1986-89, returned to the program in the same capacity in 2012.
-He also coaches the Tigers' running backs.
+Dickey, who served as the Tigers’ offensive coordinator from 1986-89, returned to the Memphis program in the same capacity in 2012.

-Last year, the Tigers' offense raised its offensive total in conference games from 243 yards per game to 327.1 yards an outing (26 percent increase in yardage from 2011 to 2012).
+During the 2012 season, Memphis raised its offensive total in conference games from 243 yards per game to 327.1 yards an outing (26 percent increase in yardage from 2011 to 2012).
 In C-USA games, Memphis raised its rushing offense total by 63 percent.

-Memphis ranked next to last nationally in rushing offense in 2011 but almost doubled its rushing average this season, improving its rushing total to 151.75 yards per game in 2012.
+Memphis ranked next to last nationally in rushing offense in 2011 but almost doubled its rushing average, improving its rushing total to 151.75 yards per game in 2012.

-The student-athletes Dickey mentored in 2012 included Brandon Hayes, a walkon who did not see playing time until the fourth game who went on to be selected the 2012 Isaac Bruce Offensive Player of the Year award winner.
+The student-athletes Dickey mentored in 2012 included Hayes, who did not see playing time until the season’s fourth game and went on to be selected the 2012 Isaac Bruce Offensive Player of the Year award winner.

 In Dickey’s first season at the University of Memphis, the Tigers posted a 4-4 mark in Conference USA play, winning more league games in 2012 than the previous three seasons combined.
 Memphis’ 4-8 overall record marked the team’s best finish since 2008.